-Director Paul Thomas Anderson and esteemed actor Daniel Day-Lewis make an awesome pair, and Phantom Thread is glowing proof.
+Director Paul Thomas Anderson and esteemed actor Daniel Day-Lewis make an awesome pair, and if There Will Be Blood wasn't enough, Phantom Thread is glowing proof.

 Far removed from the fast-paced city lifestyle of the high-fashion industry in The Devil Wears Prada, Phantom Thread takes us into the old-school world of 1950s dressmaking.

-Woodcock ends up having an affair with the much-younger Alma (played by Vicky Krieps), who serves as his greatest inspiration when designing clothes.
-However, his true colors eventually show through—and Alma finds his finicky, domineering personality too much to bear.
+Woodcock ends up having an affair with the much-younger Alma (played by Vicky Krieps), who serves as his greatest muse when designing clothes.
+However, his true colors eventually show through—and Alma finds his finicky, domineering personality too much.